mgimond/Spatial_pre2021/_book/07-Data-uncertainty.md

 There is no single solution to effectively convey both estimates *and* associated uncertainty in a map.
 Sun and Wong [@DataQuality2010] offer several suggestions dependent on the context of the problem.
 One approach adopts a class comparison method whereby a map displays both the estimate and a measure of whether the MoE surrounding that estimate extends beyond the assigned class.
-For example, if we adopt the classification breaks [0 , 20600 , 22800 , 25000 , 27000 , 34000 ], we will find that many of the estimates' MoE extend beyond the classification breaks assigned to those estimates.
+For example, if we adopt the classification breaks [0 , 20600 , 22800 , 25000 , 27000 , 34000 ], we will find that many of the estimates' MoE extend beyond the classification breaks assigned to them.

 <div class="figure">
 <img src="07-Data-uncertainty_files/figure-html/compInt-1.png" alt="Income estimates by county with 90 percent confidence interval.
 Note that many of the counties' MoE have ranges that cross into an adjacent class." width="480" />